 The RHA MA750i is very much available at the time I posted this review.
-It currently retails for $129.95 and you can grab one here.
+It currently retails for $129.95.
 RHA is offering a three year warranty for this in-ear headphone.
 If you don’t need the remote and mic, you can save a little bit with the MA750 model.
-For UK readers, you can order one from Amazon UK here.

 RHA MA750i In-Ear Headphone Review: Conclusion